-An ERP consultant or specialist helps manage Enterprise Resource Planning (ERP) for large organizations and small-to-medium sized companies and implement ERP-related ideas.
+An ERP consultant or specialist helps manage and implement Enterprise Resource Planning (ERP) for large organizations and small-to-medium sized companies.
 They do this by contributing to resource planning.
 They make sure that the company’s software works as efficiently as possible.

 What is ERP software?
 It is a business process management software that allows an organization to use integrated applications that automate many functions related to technology, services, and human resources, thus freeing up the company workforce.
 The ERP Consultant provides support related to this function, developing and integrating the client’s relevant ideas and assisting in resource-planning decisions.

 The ERP Consultant’s primary goal is to ensure their ERP software runs as smoothly and efficiently as possible, and develop and oversee solutions for any shortcomings.
 As such, ERP Consultants are paramount to the success of a business or corporation.